-Vanilla Bean Shortbread Roll-Out Cookies: Buttery shortbread roll-out cookies studded with vanilla beans and filled with a luscious orange-cranberry buttercream filling.
+These Vanilla Bean Shortbread Roll Out Cookies are studded with vanilla beans and filled with a luscious orange-cranberry buttercream filling.

 After most of our hockey games (because we usually play on Friday nights) we go out afterwards to a bar that has karaoke.